johanberntsson/ozmoo/README.md

 ## Building and running

-The simplest but also somewhat limited option, is to use [Ozmoo Online](http://microheaven.com/ozmooonline/), a web page we have setup where you can build games with Ozmoo without installing anything on your computer.
+The simplest option is to use [Ozmoo Online](http://microheaven.com/ozmooonline/), a web page we have setup where you can build games with Ozmoo without installing anything on your computer.
+It supports all of the most important features.
+If you want to be able to use all the features and have full control of the build process, this is not the option for you.

 The other option is to install Ozmoo on your computer.
 This can be done on Windows, Linux and Mac OS X.

 You need to install:
 * Acme cross-assembler
-* Exomizer file compression program (tested with 3.0.0, 3.0.1 and 3.0.2)
+* Exomizer file compression program (tested with 3.1.0)
 * Vice C64 emulator
 * Ruby (Tested with 2.4.2, but any 2.4 version should work fine)